katerynak/shopping_scraper/README.md

 ![img_1.png](figures/results_page.png)

-Here you can see the results from different supermarkets in a single table, with product name, shop price, calculated unit price and unit measure, image and a link to the shop.
+Here you can see the results from different supermarkets in a single table, with product name, shop price, unit price and unit measure, image and a link to the shop.

 All the columns are sortable (except the 'image' column), and there is a search